basilfx/flask-daapserver/README.md

 To install, simply run `pip install git+https://github.com/basilfx/flask-daapserver`.
 It should install all dependencies.

+PyPy 2.4 or later is supported.
+While all tests pass and examples work, it should be considered experimental.

 ## Usage
 Take a look at the examples, or to the projects using Flask-DAAPServer: